 Discomfort is often felt in front of the ear and in the muscles around the angle of the jaw and up to the temple.
 Sufferers may also experience clicking in the joint, difficulty opening the mouth, limited jaw movement and occasionally a blocked sensation in the ears.
 There is no one cause of this condition but there are many associated ones.

-As part of our routine dental examinations here at Glow Dental, we examine the jaw joint for any discomfort, clicking or popping, a tell-tale signs of jaw joint problems.
-In addition we look for indications of unnatural wear to the surface of the teeth that may be caused by clenching or grinding.
+As part of our routine dental examinations here at Glow Dental, we examine the jaw joint for any discomfort, clicking or popping, tell-tale signs of jaw joint problems.
+In addition, we look for indications of unnatural wear to the surface of the teeth that may be caused by clenching or grinding.

 If you are experiencing any discomfort from your jaw region it is best to discuss the problem with one of our experienced team here in Battersea.

 Some simple techniques that may alleviate the symptoms in the short term include: